fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-GPU-Cluster.md

   ![cuda-toolkit](/assets/clusterComputing/GPU/cuda-toolkit.png)

-  You van fixe up it with the following command:
+  You can fixe up it with the following command:

       sudo apt-get -o Dpkg::Options::="--force-overwrite" install --fix-broken